itzAmil/hindi-fake-news-detection-and-abstractive-summarization/README.md

-# 📰 Fake News Detection and Abstractive Summarization (Hindi)
+# 📰  Hindi Fake News Detection and Abstractive Summarization

 This project integrates **Fake News Detection**, **Explainability**, and **Abstractive Summarization** for **Hindi news articles**.

-It uses a BERT-based model to classify news as real or fake, explains its predictions using **LIME**, and generates a summary of the news article using the **T5 model** — all in one seamless pipeline.
+It uses **BERT** model to classify news as real or fake, explains its predictions using **LIME**, and generates a summary of the news article using the **T5 model** — all in one seamless pipeline.

 ---